jmcdice/jmcdice.github.io/_posts/2025-03-27-halo-craft.md

 - **MOUSE CLICK** - Shoot plasma bolts
 - **U** - Toggle UI controls
 - **R** - Reset camera
-- **F1** - Save game
-- **F2** - Load game

 ## Next Steps

 This project is an ongoing labor of love.
 Some features I'm considering for future updates:

-- More enemy types with different attack patterns
+- Campaign mode in addition to battle royal
 - Additional weapon types beyond the plasma rifle
 - Vehicles from the Halo universe
 - More interactive environment elements
-- Sound effects and music to enhance immersion

 ## Conclusion

 Halo-Craft represents what's possible when combining established game mechanics, modern web technologies, and AI assistance.
-What started as a learning exercise based on a tutorial evolved into a unique gaming experience that pays homage to two iconic franchises.
+What started as a learning exercise based on a tutorial and exiting project evolved into a unique gaming experience that pays homage to two iconic franchises.

-The source code is available on [GitHub](https://github.com/jmcdice/halo-craft) if you want to explore how it works or contribute to its development.
 I'd love to hear your feedback and suggestions!

 ---